Cataract Treatment

 3

 Lens replacement.
-In the last step, your new lens will be implanted into your eye to provide you with clear, cataract free vision.
+In the last step, your new lens will be implanted into your eye.
 Your doctor inserts a soft, rolled up lens that gently and slowly opens.

 The Day of Your Surgery